How To Use The Gray Rock Method To Protect Yourself From A Narcissistic Abuser

 Plus, it’s all too easy to get sucked back into anything that might look like love.

 Hard to believe?
-Just think of what they do to you.
-How they make you feel.
+Just think of what they do to you and how they make you feel.

 In making themselves better than you, they make you feel like the inferior one.
 They make you feel like you're always wrong, or never good enough.
 You feel bad about yourself, and that’s a terrible way to live.